-This course is designed to teach the scientific principles behind the biological importance of nutrition to health and well-being.
+This course is designed to teach the scientific principles behind the biological importance of nutrition to health and well being.
 It will establish a common understanding of nutrition basics and an appreciation of the importance for maintaining proper nutritional balance to maintain a healthy state.
-The course will focus on the study of the principles of food metabolism with an emphasis on the importance of nutrition to maintaining normal cellular physiological function.
-Specific nutrient functions will be discussed and personal diet and nutritional analysis completed.
-The laboratory component consists of food dissection, case studies and nutritional analysis which will foster scientific literacy, and an appreciation of the scientific process.
-(Prerequisite: Reading score of 70 of Accuplacer or successful completion of Reading Strategies or M/S Department designee)
+The course will focus on the study of basic biochemistry of food with an emphasis on nutrient functions to maintain normal physiological homeostasis.
+The laboratory component consists of face-to-face exercises that focus on digestion, macromolecular chemistry, and nutritional analysis of foods.
+The lab component will focus on student directed, hypothesis driven, scientific inquiry which will foster scientific literacy and an appreciation of the scientific process.
+Laboratory exercises are highly-sequenced, outcome-driven, and require cognitive, psychomotor, and application of technical laboratory skills.
+(Prerequisites: Reading score of 70 on Accuplacer or Permission of Liberal Arts Department Designee)